yaal-coop/canaille/CONTRIBUTING.rst

 SQL
 ^^^
-With the SQL backend, the demo instance will load and save data in a local sqlite database.
+With the SQL backend, the development server will load and save data in a local sqlite database.

 .. code-block:: console
-    :caption: Run the demo instance with the SQL backend
+    :caption: Run the development server with the SQL backend

     uv run devserver